lnls-dig/halcs/doc/halcs-installation.rst

 UDEV scripts
 ''''''''''''

-HALCS includes two udev scripts, a generic one that sets the device permissions to the appropriate ones (called ``60-udev-fpga-rules``) and customized udev script, in which you can automatically start a userspace application if a certain condition is detected (called ``50-udev-fpga-rules``).
+HALCS includes three udev scripts, two generic one that sets the device permissions to the appropriate ones (called ``60-udev-fpga-rules`` and ``80-udev-fpga-rules``) and another customized udev script, in which you can automatically start a userspace application if a certain condition is detected (called ``81-udev-fpga-rules``).
 If this, an application will automatically start a given program when some ID is detected.

 Typically the ID used is the *Gateware Name* represented by the SDB [#sdb]_ property ``synthesis-name`` that is baked inside the FPGA Gateware.